CARLI/select/docs/getting-started-developer.md

 Run `grunt jsenv:node` this make sure the initial code for app configuration is generated.

+### Setting up .env file for the middleware

+The config/ directory contains some files that have fundamental values for most of the system.
+But the important details for connecting to databases needs to be passed into the middleware using environment variables.
+The easiest way to do this is with a .env file in the middleware/ directory.
+There is a sample file called sample.env in middleware/ which can be copied to .env and filled in with the appropriate variables.

+When the middleware server starts up it dumps most of its configuration to the terminal, which helps to make sure your environment variables are correct.

 ## Install and Configure CouchDB ##
 On a Mac, the best way to install couch is with [Homebrew](http://brew.sh/).
 Install Homebrew following the instructions on their website, then `brew install couchdb`